michaeltelford/wgit/README.md

 ### 1. Extending The Default Text Elements

-Wgit contains an array of `Document.text_elements` which are the default set of webpage elements containing text; which in turn are indexed and accessible via `Document#text`.
+Wgit contains an array of `Wgit::Document.text_elements` which are the default set of webpage elements containing text; which in turn are indexed and accessible via `Wgit::Document#text`.

-If you'd like the text of additional webpage elements to be returned from `Document#text`, then you can do the following:
+If you'd like the text of additional webpage elements to be returned from `Wgit::Document#text`, then you can do the following:

 ```ruby
 # Let's add the text of links e.g. <a> tags.